Juba Valley Veterinary Institute: Economic improvements

 Social economists in Gedo Region led by Rowda Mohamed Barre and Bardera Polytechnic Dean Abdirahman Abdi Sheekh as well as elders in Luq, Bardera, Buale and Jilib and elsewhere in Juba Valley claimed that trained technicians helping farmers would improve the regional economy.
 As of 2013, only Kenya and Ethiopia buy Somalia livestock.

 New markets

 More wealthy markets in the Mideast receive no livestock beyond what is exported from Berbera and Bosasa ports.
 Only forty thousand heads of sheep and camel reach Saudi markets for two festival occasions there.
 None of these animals are from top livestock regions in southern Somali.
 The three Juba Valley Regions contain some 30% of Somalia's livestock headcount.

 Wild animals

 Until the 1970s, the mountain areas of Gedo hosted safari animals from elephants to cheetahs.
 Poachers killed most of them, but it is not uncommon to hear lions roar during the night hours.
 Lions, ostriches, oryx, giraffes, warthogs and hyenas are plentiful around the grassy lands of the western part of the Bardera District, between the towns of Gerileey and Fafahdun.
-Between Buale and Jilib, there are aggressive lions who kill animals, mostly camel coming in the area for grazing during dry season in mid-region grazing areas from El Wak to Sakow.

-Zoos

-Zoos have been proposed for Garbaharey, Bardera and Kismayoe.